scalapenos/scalapenos.github.com/_posts/2013-03-18-announcing-rsc.md

 ---
 layout: post
-title: RIAK SCALA CLIENT
+title: Announcing Riak Scala Client
+short-title: Riak Scala Client
 icon: riak-scala-client
 ---
-After three months of hacking, I'm proud to announce a new Riak Scala client library based on Akka and Spray and simply called riak-scala-client.
+After three months of hacking, I'm proud to announce a new Riak Scala client library based on Akka and Spray and simply called __riak-scala-client__.
 It aims to be easy to use, non-blocking, and fast, in that order.

 [http://riak.scalapenos.com/](http://riak.scalapenos.com/)